Sunday 12 November, 9am. Duration: 6 hours.

 Limited to 15

 Welcome to Tawharanui Open Sanctuary.
-The walk will begin at the Anchor Bay carpark.
-We will head east initially, observing Anchor Bay beach (dotterels, oystercatchers, seagulls and black-backed gulls may be present) and views towards Ti Point and Leigh.
+This walk begins at the Anchor Bay carpark.
+We head east initially, observing Anchor Bay beach (dotterels, oystercatchers, seagulls and black-backed gulls may be present) and views towards Ti Point and Leigh.
 Sometimes dolphins can be seen close to shore.
 Walking past the dam through regenerating bush, we may encounter bellbirds, tui, pateke, saddleback and robins.

 Continuing along the track we enter Ecology Bush, a mature stand of magnificent coastal forest.
 Wood pigeons and tui abound and we may see kaka playing in the treetops.
 Following the stream, we branch to the left at the footbridge and climb through forest to the ridgeline to meet the farmland once more.
 There are expansive views to the north and west.